-On July 23, 2015, the Attorney General denied the extension requested by PS and demanded the immediate shipment of the RCRA stack to an authorized landfill.
-PS began transporting the RCRA soil on July, 29, 2015, and completed removal of the RCRA stack by September 12, 2015 with a total of 3,000 metric tons.
+On July 23, 2015, the Attorney General denied the extension requested by PS and demanded the immediate shipments of the RCRA stack to an authorized landfill.
+PS began transporting RCRA soil on July 29, 2015 and completed removal of the RCRA stack by September 12, 2015 with a total of 3,000 metric tons.

-On January 5, 2016, the Attorney General and PS filed a "final judgment and order on consent" or Consent Judgment in San Diego Superior Court.
+On January 5, 2016, the Attorney General and PS stipulated to filing a "final judgment and order on consent" or Consent Judgment in San Diego Superior Court.
 The parties negotiated the Consent Judgment, which includes the following terms:

-- PS must pay U.S.\$138,000 as a civil penalty for alleged violations of the 2004 Corrective Action Consent Agreement.
-PS has made all of the required payments to DTSC as of December 31, 2018. - PS agreed to remove the RCRA stack and send it to an approved landfill.
-The Judgment indicates that the Company complied with this commitment by October 2, 2015. - After removing the RCRA stack, the Company must take samples of the soil in the area where the stack of land was located.
-Samples were taken and the results indicate that the soil had pollution levels which, although not equal to those of the RCRA stack, exceed the limits set by the State of California.
-On April 7, 2016, the Attorney General and DTSC demanded that the Company remove the soil 10 feet across and 2 feet deep on the perimeter of the area where the stack of RCRA land was located and dispose of it in an approved confinement.
-On August 5, 2016, DTSC informed PS that it did not need to remove the soil in the vicinity of the former RCRA stack that exceeds California hazardous waste standards.
-Instead, PS and DTSC entered into a Tolling Agreement on August 10, 2016, which tolls for two years (until August 10, 2018) the statute of limitations for DTSC to challenge PS's compliance with the Consent Judgment.
-This Agreement was extended in August 10, 2018, for an additional period of two years, effective December 2018 and ending August 10, 2020. - PS shall continue to meet the conditions of the final judgment, the corrective measures, and all tasks arising therefrom, which were entered in the same court in 2004.
-PS is working to develop a "corrective measures study" (CMS) that is intended to develop a plan for determining what remedy will be implemented at the site.
-As of December 31, 2019, it is not yet clear what the appropriate remedy will be, when the CMS will be completed, how long remediation will take, and how much it will cost.
+- PS to pay U.S.\$ 0.138 million as a civil penalty for alleged violations of the 2004 Corrective Action Consent Agreement.
+PS has made all of the required payments to DTSC as of December 31, 2017. - Remove the RCRA soil pile and send it to an approved landfill.
+The Judgment indicates that the Company complied with this commitment by October 2, 2015. - After removing the RCRA soil pile, the Company must take samples of the soil in the area where the RCRA soil pile was located.
+Samples were taken and the results indicated that the soil had pollution levels that exceed the limits set by the State.
+On April 7, 2016, the Attorney General and DTSC demanded that the Company remove soil 10 feet across and 2 feet deep on the perimeter of the area where the RCRA soil pile was located and dispose of it in an approved confinement.
+Instead, PS convinced DTSC to enter into a Tolling Agreement on August 10, 2016, which tolls for two years (until August 10, 2018) the statute of limitations for DTSC to challenge PS's compliance with the Consent Judgment.
+This Tolling Agreement was extended on August 10, 2018, for an additional two-year period, effective December 31, 2018, and will end as of August 10, 2021. - The Company shall continue to meet the conditions of the final judgment, the corrective measures, and all tasks arising from this, which were entered in the same court in 2004.